AuDigitalHealth/ci-fhir-stu3/pages/PrescriptionDispenseLists/_includes/conformance.md

 # {{ page.title }}

 ## Conformance requirements
-This specification describes how an SML is implemented in [FHIR, Release 3 (STU)](http://hl7.org/fhir/STU3/index.html) [[HL7FHIR3]](index.html#HL7FHIR3).
 Any FHIR resource that claims conformance to a profile in this implementation guide, or any derived profile, SHALL meet these requirements:

 * It SHALL be a valid HL7 FHIR instance.
 In particular:
 * It SHALL conform to [FHIR, Release 3 (STU)](http://hl7.org/fhir/STU3/index.html) [[HL7FHIR3]](index.html#HL7FHIR3).